 - The unlawful manufacture, distribution, dispensing, possession or use of drugs is prohibited at the University.

 - All students must report to work, class, or any other official University activity unimpaired and remain in a condition fit to perform.
-Reporting to work, class or other official University activity or working while impaired by drugs or alcohol or possession of drugs or alcohol is a violation of this policy and shall subject the student to the appropriate disciplinary and/or rehabilitative action.
+Reporting to work, class or other official University activities while impaired by drugs or alcohol or possession of drugs or alcohol is a violation of this policy and shall subject the student to the appropriate disciplinary and/or rehabilitative action.

-- As a condition of enrollment, every student must abide by the terms of this policy and notify the Associate Dean for Academic Affairs of any drug or alcohol related conviction.
-If during enrollment a drug or alcohol related arrest or conviction should occur, notice is to be given no later than five days after such event; this includes, but is not limited to D.U.I. convictions.
+- As a condition of enrollment, every student must abide by the terms of this policy and will agree to a criminal background check that will identify any drug or alcohol related conviction.
+If during enrollment a drug or alcohol related arrest or conviction should occur, notice is to be given to the Associate Dean for Professional Education no later than five days after such event.

 Substance Abuse Policy of the College of Pharmacy

-Education The College of Pharmacy Academic affairs staff and faculty will inform students about college policies and the issues surrounding substance abuse at various times during their academic program.
+The College of Pharmacy Office of Academic Affairs will inform students about college policies and the issues surrounding substance abuse at various times during their academic program.
 These include, but are not limited to:

 - Promoting awareness of the negative impact of substance abuse and addiction in the helping professions, especially pharmacy.